robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     You should see a match which indicates that the SSH Brute Force attack was successful.

+### Check the Remaining GuardDuty Findings

-Now that you verified that your instance was compromised, go back to the [Amazon GuardDuty]([Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.
+Now that you verified that your instance was compromised, go back to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.

 > Does it look like we are early in the attack (just intrusion), or has the intruder started performing malicious actions?

-13. Go back to the GuardDuty console
-14. Does it look like we are early in the attack (just intrusion), or has the intruder started performing malicious actions?
+View the following GuardDuty findings and take a note of the Role:
+* Recon:IAMUser/MaliciousIPCaller.Custom
-  * Account Reconnaissance
+* UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom
-  * Malicious IP Communication
+* UnauthorizedAccess:EC2/MaliciousIPCaller.Custom

 At this point we know how the attacker was able to get into the system and what they did.
 But what about the data in the S3 bucket?
 Did they do anything to that?
 Have you received any alerts from Macie about data in your buckets?